MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-inline-hierarchy-labels.md

 :::image type="content" source="media/desktop-inline-hierarchy-labels/desktop-inline-hierarchy-labels-informal-top-expand-inline.png" alt-text="Screenshot showing a chart with informal hierarchy in Power B I." lightbox="media/desktop-inline-hierarchy-labels/desktop-inline-hierarchy-labels-informal-top-expand-expanded.png":::

 Selecting **Expand to next level** shows the next level with the inline display of hierarchy labels.
 By default, inline hierarchies are sorted by the measure value – in this case, **Quantity**.
-With inline hierarchy labels enabled, you can choose to sort this data by the hierarchy too, by selecting the ellipsis in the upper right corner (the **...**), then selecting **Sort by ProductName ShipCountry** as shown in the following image.
+With inline hierarchy labels enabled, you can choose to sort this data by the hierarchy too, by selecting **More options** in the upper right corner (the **...**), then selecting **Sort by ProductName ShipCountry** as shown in the following image.

 ![Screenshot showing a chart expanded to the next level with the data sorted by informal hierarchy.](media/desktop-inline-hierarchy-labels/desktop-inline-hierarchy-labels-informal-sort-quantity.png)

-Once **ShipCountry** is selected, the data is sorted based on the informal hierarchy selection, as shown in the following image.
+After you select **ShipCountry**, the data is sorted based on the informal hierarchy selection, as shown in the following image.

 ![Screenshot showing a chart with the data sorted by informal hierarchy with ShipCountry selected.](media/desktop-inline-hierarchy-labels/desktop-inline-hierarchy-labels-informal-sorted.png)